JWilliamsonArch/GIS_Scripts_Python_R/README.md

 3. Lines_To_ShapeAround.R is a small script to create a polygon, or a set of polygons around gridded lines.

 4. Plotting_with_ggplot_and_st_bbox.R is a sample script for plotting a shapefile with a backdrop, and setting bounds to the overlain GIS File.

+5. Negated_Spatial_Query.R is a small script to negate a spatial query.
+As noted, this should have worked differently, however, I couldn't get the original version of the negated query with st_filter to work, so this is a positive to negative query transformation.